 Typically, workers are paid monthly, daily or piece-rated in the oil palm industry.
 Piece-rated workers are paid based on their productivity.
 The productivity rates are guided by rules on the National Minimum Wage and the relevant Collective Bargaining Agreements of each country.

 Work hours are also guided by the Collective Bargaining Agreements, the National Labour Laws and the International Labour Organisation's convention on hours of work.
-This is generally eight hours a day, six days a week, with one rest day.

 Safety and Health